Last year, many of the marketing trends and predictions I mentioned came true.

-Customers do not want to feel like a number, so personalized interactions and connected experiences are not just smart business moves—they’re necessary.
+Customers do not want to feel like a number, so personalized interactions and connected experiences are not just intelligent business moves—they’re necessary.

 The experience a company offers is the differentiator for today’s consumers.

-Personalized content uses demographic, behavioral, or contextual data to provide customers with ultra-relevant and relatable messaging.
+Personalized content uses demographic, behavioral, or contextual data to give customers ultra-relevant and relatable messaging.